 Pipeline

-Users of StanfordNLP can process documents by building a Pipeline
+Users of StanfordNLP can process documents by building a Pipeline with the desired Processor units.
+The pipeline takes in a Document

-object or raw text, runs the processors in succession, and returns an annotated Document
+object or raw text, runs the processors in succession, and returns an annotated Document.

 Options

-Option name |
+| Option name |

 Type |